This guide assumes the reader is familiar with the following concepts:

 firstname is probably a poor shard key in the table above, because some first names are much more common than others.
 In cases like these, it is generally more important that the data be evenly distributed so that the cluster does not run out of capacity.

-In addition to specifying how you’d like a table to be sharded, you can also distribute data as follows:
+In addition to specifying a key the system will use to shard the table, you may also distribute data as follows: